 * The form and design of these shirts shall not be changed or altered in any way.

-*All students are required to wear the school uniform on Monday,
+*All students are required to wear the school uniform on Mondays,

-Tuesday, Thursday, and Friday.
-On Wednesday, however, students may wear appropriate clothing which conforms to the school code.
+Tuesdays, Thursdays, and Fridays.
+On Wash Wednesdays, students may wear appropriate clothing which conforms to the school code.

 Dress Code Policy

-* All tank tops must have a 2 inch wide strap.
+- Tank tops must have a two-inch wide strap.

 Waimalu Elementary is a learning environment where the health and safety of all students are paramount.
 Any possessions that are deemed as illegal, dangerous, or a distraction to learning are considered contraband and will be dealt with according to school disciplinary procedures and the Hawaii Administrative Rules, Chapter 19.
 The following are examples of items classified as contraband (actual contraband is not limited to the list below):